symfony/symfony-docs/security/login_link.rst

 --------------------------

 The ``createLoginLink()`` method accepts a second optional argument to pass the ``Request`` object used when generating the login link.
-This allows to customize features such as the locale used to generate the link::
+This allows you to customize features such as the locale used to generate the link::

     // src/Controller/SecurityController.php